boykoc/boykoc.github.io/_posts/2017-09-06-that-time-i-wrote-a-query-with-chained-ruby-methods-weighing-in-at-41-lines-and-2844-chars.markdown

 ## Keep in mind

 We don't write perfect code.
-I've always struggled with finding "the best way to implement" things to the point that it can paralize me and I get nothing done except try and research the absolute best way.
-Lately I've been trying to hard to just write an implementation that works, use comments like `# OPTIMIZE: ...` to make notes along the way, once it's working with a passing test, go back and make changes and improvements.
+I've always struggled with finding "the best way to implement" things to the point that it can paralize me and I get nothing done except trying to research the absolute best way.
+Lately I've been trying hard to write an implementation that works, use comments like `# OPTIMIZE: ...` to make notes along the way, once it's working with a passing test, go back and make changes and improvements.
 But, go back before it gets too big and out of hand.